MwEg777/BEKA-Engine/README.md

 		  - **Force**: The amount of force to be added to the Rigidbody.
 		  - **Direction**: A 2-element array containing the direction of the applied force in X and Y axis in order.

+  	- **AddForceAtPosition**(Force = 1.0, ForcePoint = [0,0], Direction = [1,0]): *function*

+		  A function that adds a force to the Rigidbody	using a value and a vector.

+		- Parameters:

+		  - **Force**: The amount of force to be added to the Rigidbody.
+		  - **ForcePoint**: A 2-element array containing the point in which the force should be added, in world coordinates.
+		  - **Direction**: A 2-element array containing the direction of the applied force in X and Y axis in order.

   	- **AddTorque**(Force = 1.0): *function*

 		  A function that adds a torque to the Rigidbody.
 Rotates it anti-clockwise.